bjing2016/habsim/README.md

 u-wind is wind towards the EAST: wind vector in the positive X direction v-wind is wind towards the NORTH: wind vector in the positve Y direction

+Derivatives are approximated by linearly interpolating (with respect to altitude) between wind layers.
 GEFS wind data has resolution 1 point per degree.
-Data is interpolated in all four dimensions.
+Data is interpolated in all four dimensions; in particular, actual wind is interpolated with respect to pressure.

 ### /wind
 Like /windensemble, except it takes a model parameter (model) and returns only the data for that model.